garrett-stewart-gs/web-notes/02 - DevOps/2 - Docker/docker-compose/docker-compose-volumes.md

 - the container only sees `/var/lib/postgresql/data`, the host machine has the files stored in `/var/lib/docker/volumes/{volumeName}/_data/`

 ### Initialization And Seeding A Dockerized Database (optional)
-- Optionally, you can create an initialization volume to seed a database
+- Optionally, you can create an initialization volume to create a database, users, permissions, tables, and even seed data
-- the initiallization volume should be: `- ./db-init:/docker-entrypoint-initdb.d`
+- The postgres initialization volume MUST be: `- ./<desiredHostPath>:/docker-entrypoint-initdb.d:ro` (:ro means read only)
-- The initialization only runs if the external storage location/directory generated/defined in volumes is empty
+- The initialization only runs if the database volume is empty (once, theoretically)
+  - When the postgres image runs, docker calls its entry point
+  - The entry point script looks at the database volume directory (`/var/lib/postgresql/data`)
+  - If it is empty, the entry point script then looks at the init directory (`/docker-entrypoint-initdb.d`), and executes all files in that directory
+  - If it is NOT empty, the entry point script assumes the database cluster already exists, so it skips db initialization (does not read the init directory)
 - in short, the initialization literally only runs 1 time, regardless of how many lifecycles have occured for the docker container

 ### Named Volumes (docker-managed storage)
 - When defining named volumes in docker-compose, each volume follows this format: `<volumme_name>:<container_path>`
-- This is similar to port mapping.
-The host machine has a directory for the named volume, and it is linked to the path the container thinks it is reading/writing to.
-The container tells the docker engine, write blank to the container_path.
-The docker engine writes the data to the true storage location, which is derived from the volume_name
+- Should be used for volumes that should be managed by docker exclusively (database data, for example)
-- For example, if container writes to `/var/lib/postgresql/data`, docker engine writes to `/var/lib/docker/volumes/<volume_name>/_data`
+- If container path is `/var/lib/postgresql/data`, docker engine writes to host at `/var/lib/docker/volumes/<volume_name>/_data`
 - Named Volumes Pros:
   - portable/host-agnostic (due to no hard-coded paths)
   - safer dbs (due to storage being nested deeper and less likely to be edited by anything but docker)